Close button

 Discover exciting articles about the implementation of unforgettable events.

-By clicking “Allow,” you agree to the storage of cookies on your device to improve page navigation, analyze site usage, and support our marketing efforts.
+By clicking “Allow,” you agree to the storage of cookies on your device to improve page navigation, analyse site usage, and support our marketing efforts.
 For more information, see our cookie policy.

-Decorative icon
+Back icon

-Event marketing: These are the most important KPIs
+Event marketing: these are the most important KPIs

 Key figures are an important tool in marketing for measuring the efficiency and success of marketing measures.
 Event marketing can also be measured, provided that the appropriate data is collected.
 To make it easier to measure event marketing, it is recommended to use event management software.
 Event management software provides you with important information about your event marketing — along the event experience chain.